Why Teeth Can Become Brown or Grey — Tetracycline

 But tetracycline stains the interior of the tooth called the dentin.
 When the dentin is stained, this is permanent.
 It’s also why our teeth become more yellow with age, as the enamel wears down and more of the dentin shows through.
 Although you see claims of teeth bleaching-fixing tetracycline discoloration, the dentin really can’t be whitened.

 But, we can cover the stains at Gentle Dental with porcelain veneers.
 These thin porcelain shells are placed over the visible front sides of the teeth to cover stains and imperfections.
 That’s how we can help with tetracycline-stained teeth at Gentle Dental.
-Bonding also can cover stained teeth, but veneers are a longer-lasting solution.
+Bonding can also cover stained teeth, but veneers are a longer-lasting solution.

 Posted in: Dental Veneers